-(As for US requests for Japanese companies to buy foreign products, which brought about the Japan-US Auto dispute, refer to "Data: 'When Foreign Governments Directly Request Japanese Companies to Buy Foreign products' (1995 Report on the WTO Inconsistency of Trade Policies by Major Trading Partners, Appendix III)" at the end of this chapter.)
+(As for US requests for Japanese companies to buy foreign products, which brought about the Japan-US Auto dispute, refer to "Data: 'When Foreign Governments Directly Request Japanese Companies to Buy Foreign products' (1995 Report on the WTO Inconsistency of Trade Policies by Major Trading Partners, Appendix III)".)

-The Japan-US Film Dispute (DS44)
+2) The Japan-US Film Dispute (DS44)

-The United States requested bilateral negotiations with Japan in this case under Section 301, but Japan's adamant opposition to engage in negotiations under such a forum resulted in the case being brought before a WTO dispute settlement panel.
+The United States requested bilateral negotiations with Japan in this case under Section 301, but Japan's adamant opposition to engage in negotiations under this provision resulted in the case being brought before a WTO dispute settlement panel.
 The thrust of the US claim was that the actions of the government of Japan in relation to consumer photographic film and photographic paper were in violation of GATT Article XXIII:1(b).
 Rather than arguing that the measures taken were themselves violations of the WTO Agreement, the United States argued that the measures nullified and impaired the interests of other countries under the Agreement.
 The panel, however, rejected all US claims.